Franco Ossola

 Franco Ossola (23 August 1921 – 4 May 1949) was an Italian footballer who played as a forward.

-With 85 goals, Ossola is the ninth highest scorer in the history of Torino behind Adolfo Baloncieri (100).
+With 85 goals, Ossola is the ninth-highest scorer in the history of Torino behind Adolfo Baloncieri (100).
 He died on 4 May 1949 in the Superga air disaster when the Fiat G.212 which carried the celebrated Grande Torino team crashed into the retaining wall of the Basilica di Superga.
 The Stadio Franco Ossola in Varese is named after him.

-His half-brother was Aldo Ossola, basketball player of the Ignis Varese in the 1970s.
+His half-brother was Aldo Ossola, a basketball player of the Ignis Varese in the 1970s.

 Club career

 Varese

 Noticed as a young boy by the coach of Varese, Antonio Janni, he played for the senior team in Serie C. Initially, Janni did not allow him to play as he intended to sell him to Serie A club Torino, but was forced to send him on the pitch because of a starting player's injury.
 Janni contacted Ferruccio Novo, the president of Torino, who bought him for 55,000 lire.